kmarkeybraves/Justin-Watkins.github.io/02-BuildingDataSets.md

 1. If your analysis is done in code each step is readily reproducible and documented
 2. R is free, easy to use, has a large user base, and has a great IDE
 3. R is massively extensible for smaller-scaled tasks
-4. It is a great tool for protyping something you might put into production in a more perfomant enviornment
+4. It is a great tool for protyping something you might put into production in a more performant enviornment

 I have found that it is best to get good at one tool and to stick with it.
 However, I say this with a note of caution.
 Let's consider a quote from a horrifying poem called "The Second Coming."